 Guide Dogs for the Blind empowers lives through exceptional partnerships between people, dogs, and communities.

 Carmen Moyer is our founding leader.
 She handles all matters regarding membership and is our main liaison with Guide Dogs for the Blind campus and our Community Field Rep (CFR).
 She coordinates getting puppies into raiser's homes and delivers GDB news about our puppy's next step!

-Nancy Lukacovic is our older puppy specialist, puppies from 20 weeks of age until final destination...recall to campus for formal training or career change (leaving the GDB program.)
-She holds training meetings twice a month and coordinates a monthly social outing that is appropriate for the maturity of the pups.
+Nancy Lukacovic is our training specialist.
+Weekly classes are held for puppies from 8-20 weeks of age.
+Getting new raisers and new puppies off to a positive start requires more frequent classes.
+Young puppies can develop health or behavior issues quickly so frequent communication is highly encouraged.
+From 20 weeks to final destination...recall to campus for formal training or career change ( leaving the GDB program), Nancy holds training meetings twice a month and one social outing a month that is appropiate for the maturity of the pups.
 That can be a challenge as what is a positive enriching outing for a 14 month old pup is too much for a 5 month old!
 Meetings are free and all are welcome to come.
 Some of our outings may have a cost, such as riding the light rail train.